 Massachusetts Wage & Hour Laws Poster Required

-The Massachusetts Wage & Hour Laws is a general labor law poster poster by the Massachusetts Department Of Labor and Workforce Development.
+The Massachusetts Wage & Hour Laws is a labor law posters poster by the Massachusetts Department Of Labor and Workforce Development.
 This is a mandatory posting for all employers in Massachusetts, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 It describes what the minimum wage is for tipped and untipped employees, when and how much the minimum wage will increase, information regarding overtime, and payment of wages.
 Other information includes child labor restrictions and requirements, overtime regulations, meal breaks, and who to contact should any employee feel like their rights are violated.